cultivarium/MicrobeMod/README.md

 ## Quick start

-To run `MicrobeMod call_methylation` with 10 threads:
+If you have a reference mapped, indexed, and sorted BAM output from Dorado, to run `MicrobeMod call_methylation` with 10 threads:

 ```
 MicrobeMod call_methylation -b mapped_reads.bam -r genome_reference.fna -t 10